halo/tron/README.md

 ### 3. It gives you documentation

-While the code you're writing becomes slightly more verbose, that verbosity translates directly into documenation.
+While the code you're writing becomes slightly more verbose, that verbosity translates directly into documentation.
 You see immediately what each line is doing.

 ## Upgrading from 0.x.x to 1.x.x